1. STUDENT MENTAL HEALTH

-We also support a formula driven method, which includes indicators of economic growth, for establishing the SSA growth rate if it is not set within the statutory requirements.
+We also support a formula-driven method, which includes indicators of economic growth, for establishing the SSA growth rate if it is not set within the statutory requirements.

 3. COVID RELIEF

 School districts have taken on additional costs through the pandemic, as well as losses in revenue as part of keeping schools in session through the pandemic.
-We support additional dollars, allocated on a per-pupil basis, to be used as a buffer for one-time costs associated to COVID.
+We support additional dollars, allocated on a per-pupil basis, to be used as a buffer for one-time costs associated with COVID.
 We would also seek consideration for on-time funding in this circumstance.
-In addition to substitute teacher, PPE, and other costs, the request includes funding for summer or other extended learning opportunities to support students for whom a gap has been identified or been exacerbated through the pandemic.
+In addition to substitute teachers, PPE, and other costs, the request includes funding for summer or other extended learning opportunities to support students for whom a gap has been identified or been exacerbated through the pandemic.